Essential Guide to Starting a Business

 Types of Corporations

-• C Corporations: C corps refers to corporations that fall under IRS subchapter C. These are the standard for-profit corporations.
+- C Corporations: C corps refer to corporations that fall under IRS subchapter C. These are the standard for-profit corporations.

-• S Corporations: S corps refers to corporations that fall under IRS subchapter S. These are corporations that file a special request with the IRS to receive pass-through taxation status.
-They must meet specific requirements in order to qualify, including having fewer than 100 shareholders, only one class of stock, and no nonresident alien shareholders.
+- S Corporations: S corps refer to corporations that fall under IRS subchapter S. These are corporations that file a special request with the IRS to receive pass-through taxation status.
+They must meet specific requirements in order to qualify, including having fewer than 100 shareholders, only one class of stock, and no non-resident alien shareholders.

-• B Corporations: B corps are benefit corporations.
-These are a relatively new type of corporation, available in 35 states and the District of Columbia.
-B corps are for-profit corporations that have a legally defined purpose of creating a positive impact on society, workers, the community, or the environment.
+- Benefit Corporations: Benefit corporations are a relatively new type of corporation, available in 35 states and the District of Columbia.
+Benefit corps are for-profit corporations that have a legally defined purpose of creating a positive impact on society, workers, the community, or the environment.
 This means that the corporation is allowed to make decisions that are not strictly motivated by profit, preventing shareholders from pushing for profit at the expense of its other, more socially minded goals.

-• Nonprofit Corporations: Nonprofits are corporations formed to carry out charitable, educational, religious, literary, or scientific purposes.
+- Nonprofit Corporations: Nonprofit corporations are formed to carry out charitable, educational, religious, literary, or scientific purposes.
 Unlike other types of corporations, nonprofit corporations do not issue stock or have owners.
 Instead, they are controlled by a board of directors.
-While nonprofits are allowed to earn a profit, they are not allowed to disburse their profits to the directors.
-Nonprofits may become exempt from paying taxes but only if they submit an application with the state and federal government and are approved.
+While nonprofit corporations are allowed to earn a profit, they are not allowed to disburse their profits to the directors.
+Nonprofit corporations may become exempt from paying taxes but only if they submit an application with the state and federal government and are approved.
 In order to maintain their tax-exempt status, they must meet regular reporting requirements aimed to show that they are using their funds for their approved purposes.
 While their directors and employees may be paid a salary, these salaries are made public in their reports and must meet certain criteria for reasonableness when compared to similar nonprofits in their industry.

 How to Choose an Entity

 Everybody weighs the factors differently in terms of what is important to them and their business.
+Starting your own company gives you personal ownership and control over business decisions, allowing you to shape the direction and success of your venture.
 Some business owners favor entities that are easy to start and manage, while others prioritize limiting their personal liability or reducing their tax burden.

 With that said, many business owners these days find that an LLC offers the best all-around option for their needs.
 This is because LLCs combine the pass-through taxation associated with sole proprietorships and partnerships with the limited personal liability advantages of corporations.
 LLCs are flexible enough to adapt to a small business with no employees as well as the needs of a larger company with hundreds of employees and contractors.
 They are inexpensive to start and maintain compared to corporations and have relatively few ongoing requirements that must be met.
 Lastly, should you decide down the road that a corporation is more beneficial, you can always change your entity type by filing an application with your state office.